 Idrija, Slovenia has unique bobbin lace making tradition.
 Designed by Simona Strgulc Krajšek, this beautiful heart is one of the iconic heart patterns, in which the level of difficulty is suitable for me to practise as a beginner.
-I used nine pair of bobbins and the high-quality Fil au Chinois cotton threads which I bought in Maison Sajou, one of my favourite shops in Paris to complete the lace.
+I used nine pair of bobbins and the high-quality Fil au Chinois cotton threads which I bought in Maison Sajou, one of my favourite shops in Paris to make the lace.

 Bedfordshire Teardrop Edging

 This attractive pattern is adapted from an antique pricking by Christine Springett.
 Over 40 pairs of of bobbins were used.
 The smaller the pattern the potentially more difficult to make is what I would feel in the world of bobbin lace.
 Having broken lots of times the fine cotton threads I managed to control the tension better.
 How about using it to frame a picture?

 Bedfordshire Handkerchief Edging

 The more I practise making Bedfordshire lace, the more I fall in love with it.
 Vivid and elegant are the words that I would use to describe this style of lace.
 Not easy to learn with usually requiring a lot of pairs of bobbins to complete, but the satisfaction I get after completion is beyond belief.
 This is a super nice edging pattern prepared by Christine Springett.
 I am going to sew this completed edge onto a compatible cotton fabric and turn it into a handkerchief for the bride.

 Recycled Denim Torchon Mat